SanjyotZade/part-of-imagenet/README.md

 ### 2. Download imageNetURLs data (one time process)
 **imageNetURLs** is a csv file comprising of links to all the images in imagenet dataset as per their ncode's.

-imageNetURLs data is ~500 MB file(It will take some time to download this file).
+imageNetURLs data is ~350KB file(It will take some time to download this file).
 Download and extract the imagenet imageNetURLs.zip file from the [imageNetURLs](https://model-specific-data.s3.us-east-2.amazonaws.com/part-of-imagenet/imageNetUrls.zip).

-or Alternately, you can also use: (code will take some time to download ~500MB)
+or Alternately, you can also use: (code will take some time to download ~350KB)
 ```
-python download_ncodes_imagenet.py --with_url_data True
+python download_imagenet_prerequisites.py
 ```

-### 3. Marks the categories to download (as required)
+### 3. Mark the categories to download (as required)
 The ncode dataset is a csv file comprising of *code, name, to_download* and *how_many* as columns.

 | code        |          name              |  to_download |  how_many |